cserkaran/raisely-api/README.md

     - CampaignController for request and response logic for the applications routes
     - CampaignRouter for wiring the routes
     - CampaignService for Business Logic
-    - Campaign Repository for Data Layer Abstraction.
+    - CampaignRepository for Data Layer Abstraction.

 # Steps to Run and Build
     npm install